liborty/rstats/README.md

 ### `struct Params`

-holds the central tendency of `1d` data, e.g. some kind of mean or median, and its spread measure, e.g. standard deviation or 'mad'.
+holds the central tendency of `1d` data, e.g. any kind of mean, or median, and any spread measure, e.g. standard deviation or 'mad'.

 ### `struct TriangMat`

 holds triangular matrices of all kinds, as described in Implementation section above.
-Beyond the usual conversion to full matrix form, a number of (the best) Linear Algebra methods are implemented directly on `TriangMat`, in module `triangmat.rs`, such as:
+Beyond the expansion to their full matrix forms, a number of (the best) Linear Algebra methods are implemented directly on `TriangMat`, in module `triangmat.rs`, such as:

 * **Cholesky-Banachiewicz** matrix decomposition: `S = LL'` (where ' denotes the transpose).
-This decomposition is used by `mahalanobis`, `eigenvalues`, etc.
+This decomposition is used by `mahalanobis`,  `determinant`, etc.

-* **Eigenvectors, eigenvalues, determinant**
-* **Mahalanobis Distance** for ML recognition tasks
+* **Mahalanobis Distance** for ML recognition tasks.

-* **Householder UR** (M = QR) more general matrix decomposition
+* Various operations on `TriangMat`s, including `mult`: matrix multiplication of two triangular or symmetric or antisymmetric matrices in this compact form, without their expansions to full matrices.

-Some methods, specifically the covariance/comedience calculations in `VecVec` and `VecVecg` return `TriangMat` matrices.
+Also, some methods, specifically the covariance/comedience calculations in `VecVec` and `VecVecg` return `TriangMat` matrices.
 These are positive definite, which makes the most efficient Cholesky-Banachiewicz decomposition applicable to them.

+Similarly, **Householder UR** (M = QR), which is a more general matrix decomposition, also returns `TriangMat`s.

 ## Quantify Functions (Dependency Injection)

 Most methods in `medians` and some in `indxvec` crates, e.g. `find_any` and `find_all`, require explicit closure passed to them, usually to tell them how to quantify input data of any type T into f64.
 Variety of different quantifying methods can then be dynamically employed.

 For example, in text analysis (`&str` end type), it can be the word length, or the numerical value of its first few letters, or the numerical value of its consonants, etc. Then we can sort them or find their means / medians / spreads under all these different measures.
-We do not necessarily want to explicitly store all such different quantifications values, as input data can be voluminous.
-It is preferable to be able to compute any of them on demand, using these closure arguments.
+We do not necessarily want to explicitly store all such different values, as input data can be voluminous.
+It is often preferable to be able to compute any of them on demand, using these closure arguments.

 When data is already of the required end-type, use the 'dummy' closure: